-Turner Asphalt is a premier paving contractor in the Southeast.
+Turner Asphalt is a premier paving company in the Southeast.
 We construct, repair and manage a variety of paved surfaces in North Carolina, South Carolina, Virginia, Georgia, Tennessee, and Florida.
 Below are a few of the paving services that we provide to our customers.
-If you are considering any of these services for your paving project, please feel free to contact our team to ask specific questions and to get a quote.
+If you are considering any of these services for your residential or commercial paving project, please feel free to contact our team to ask specific questions and to get a quote.

 When a paved surface begins to fail, there are a number of options to restore it back to its former glory.
 Milling and reclamation are used in different circumstances but both attempt to save old material and only use new material when absolutely necessary.
 Milling creates a plane at a certain depth and removes all material above that depth.
 This allows lower levels to be saved if they’ve maintained their integrity.
 Reclamation pulverizes pavement and then reuses the material in repaving the road by mixing it with new, strengthening elements.